We all know you grow a bump and your boobs get bigger, but what other body changes in pregnancy can you expect?

 Here, midwife Anne Richley explains some of the more unusual changes you can expect throughout your pregnancy – we reckon more than a couple of them will surprise you!

-You get thicker hair
+You get thicker hair while pregnant

 During pregnancy, you may find your hair appears to be thicker than usual.
 This is because, thanks to pregnancy hormones, mums-to-be typically lose less hair each day than they usually would, leading to increased volume.
 Some women who already have thick or coarse hair find that it becomes particularly unmanageable and choose a dramatic re-style – the perfect excuse for a pre-baby makeover!